Introduction: Implementing VectorAdd

 }

-Then replace the innermost loop with intrinsic functions and __vr
+Then replace the innermost loop with intrinsic functions and __vr (vector register) type

-variables after including velintrin.h
+variables after including velintrin.h.

 #include <velintrin.h>